-Counterdependents reject and despise authority and often clash with authority figures (parents, boss, the Law).
+Counterdependents reject and despise authority (are contumacious) and often clash with authority figures (parents, boss, the Law).
 Their sense of self-worth and their very self-identity are premised on and derived from (in other words, are dependent on) these acts of bravura and defiance.
 They are “personal autonomy militants”.
-Counterdependents are fiercely, militantly independent; controlling; self-centered; and aggressive.
+Counterdependents are fiercely, uncompromisingly independent; controlling; self-centered; and aggressive.
 Many of them are antisocial and use Projective Identification (i.e. force people to behave in ways that buttresses and affirm the counterdependent's view of the world and his expectations).

 These behavior patterns are often the result of a deep-seated fear of intimacy.
 In an intimate relationship, the counterdependent feels enslaved, ensnared, and captive.
-Counterdependents are locked into "approach-avoidance repetition complex" cycles.
+Counterdependents are locked into "approach-avoidance repetition compulsion" cycles.
 Hesitant approach is followed by avoidance of commitment.
 They are "lone wolves" and bad team players.

 From my book "Malignant Self Love - Narcissism Revisited":